MrWolfZ/ngrx-forms/docs/user-guide/updating-the-state.md

 The major upside of this is that you do not need to worry about why the result of executing the update function may change.
 As soon as anything happens that affects the result of the function the form state will automatically be updated.
 In addition, with this style all the logic attached to your form state is usually located in a single place which makes it much easier to reason about the logic (you can of course place nested update functions into separate files but you will still have a single entry point into the update logic).

 The major downside is that the code is executed much more often than required.
 In almost all cases the update function is invoked its result will not change (that is why we perform the reference equality check and also why **ngrx-forms** makes painstakingly sure no object references ever change if nothing inside the object changes).
 Intuitively this _feels_ like a major inefficiency and waste of CPU time.
 However, due to the power of the Redux model the update functions are pure functions that are _incredibly_ fast to execute.
 In apps that I have worked on we had large form states with hundreds of controls with very complex validation logic.
 In addition, these apps had to run in older browsers.
 Yet even though every dispatched action would execute hundreds of lines of form validation code that was not noticeable at all in the UI.

+Now that you have seen both styles for updating form states you can choose whatever style fits your specific application or use case.
+As mentioned above in general it is recommended to use the declarative style but going fully imperative is just fine (although you should still use update functions instead of dispatching actions directly).